georgekomen/ski_free_game/README.md

 The rhino is animated eating the skier.
 Each of the png images illustrating eating is streamed one at a time with the help of rxjs and shown for 250 milliseconds untill the last one.

 **restart game**
 7.)
-Resart feature
+Resart / Reset feature
 Once eated by a rhino, the game ends but you can restart by pressing `SPACE KEY`.
 The rhino will again appear after some time of skier ressurecting.

+**scoring**
+8.)
+Scoring feature
+- You get scored one point after every set time of movement, now every 800 milliseconds of continuous movement.
+- You also get deducted 0.5 points if you crash into a rock or a tree and keep laying down :-).

 **DEPLOYMENT !!!!!**
-8.)
-Finally deployed app to a kunbernetes cluster in gcp
+9.)
+Finally deployed app to a kubernetes cluster in gcp
 STEPS:
 - Modified webpack to include images that will be needed to run the application in production, this is with help of CopyWebpackPlugin.
 - Created a docker file that builds our app by placing it behind an nginx web server.